hbaltunay/hbaltunay/README.md

 <h1 align="center">Hi 👋, I'm Hasan</h1>

-I am an engineer student who is developing himself in the field of Machine Learning.
+I’m an engineer student who is developing himself in the field of Machine Learning.

 ## 👀 I’m interested in ...